bglasber/chronocache_driver/README.md

 ## Reproducing experiment Results

-The ChronoCache system code will be freely available under the BSD-3 license.
-The code we used for each Benchmark will also be made available shortly --- i.e. benchmark modifications to use REST --- under the original licenses for each benchmark.
+The ChronoCache system code is available under the Apache License [here](github.com/bglasber/chronocache).
+We intend to upstream relevant changes to the benchmark code (e.g. OLTPBench), but the code we used in our experiments is available upon request.

 # Integrating with other benchmarks